ngrok/ngrok-docs/docs/integrations/facebook/webhooks.md

 1. In the **Basic Settings** page, click **Show** to reveal the **App secret** value and copy this value.

 1. Restart your ngrok agent by running the command, replacing `{your app secret}` with the value you have copied before:

+    ```bash
-    `ngrok http 3000 --region=us --hostname=myexample.ngrok.io --verify-webhook facebook --verify-webhook-secret {your app secret}`
+    ngrok http 3000 --region=us --hostname=myexample.ngrok.io --verify-webhook facebook_graph_api --verify-webhook-secret {your app secret}
+    ```

 1. Access the Facebook page you have assigned to your webhook and send a message to another Facebook user.

     Verify that your local application receives the request and logs information to the terminal.